- Adfam – Carers

 Outside Edge Theatre Company

 Aims to change the lives of people affected by drug and alcohol addiction through theatre.
 Offer free drama workshops to support people to reach and recognise their potential, find an identity and build life skills and confidence.
-Drop-in sessions every Thursday 6-8pm.
+Drop-in sessions weekly.
 They ask that people abstain on the day they access the group.

 A: 61 Munster Road, London SW6 5RE